phani6291/MyProject/README.md

 From the command prompt or the VSCode Terminal (Ctrl + ~), run the following command: npm install -g @angular/cli

 Note: IF there is a problem with your proxy settings above, this is where you will find out.
-If you get a network error, double check the above proxy files before you try again to avoid getting locked out.
+If you get a network error, double check the proxy files before you try again to avoid getting locked out.

 ## Hello World